Sunday, 19 January 2025

 Google tests Discover feed on desktop in India, aiming to engage users and offer publishers a new way to feature content.

 Search giant Google is currently experimenting with a feature that could bring its Discover feed to the desktop version of its homepage.
 Google has confirmed the feature, and MSPowerUser initially noticed it.
-Designed to show suggested content such as news, weather updates, scores, and stock market figures, the Discover feed is situated next to the traditional Google search bar.
+Designed to show suggested content such as news, weather updates, sports scores, and stock market figures, the Discover feed is situated next to the traditional Google search bar.

 Google tests Discover feed for desktop users - 1